 Become a Lady of Leisure

-Several years ago I walked into my windowless corporate office, under the assault of artificial light and stagnant air, and handed in my notice of resignation.
-I made the decision only the night before to take an indefinite sabbatical with my then partner (a German diplomat who also took a leave from his post at the UN) and run off to Europe.
+Several years ago, I stepped into my windowless corporate office—awash in artificial light and stagnant air—and handed in my resignation.
+Only the night before, I had decided to take an indefinite sabbatical with my then-partner, a German diplomat who also took leave from his post at the UN, and slip away to Europe for a time.

-I had no solid game plan, still I took on the personal, professional and financial risks of leaving my job, my home, my network and my country behind.
-I was driven by a taste for adventure and, more importantly, a desire for freedom.
+I had no formal plan, yet I accepted the personal, professional, and financial risks of leaving my job, my home, my network, and my country.
+What guided me was a taste for adventure and, more profoundly, a desire for freedom.
 I wanted to live life on my own terms.

-As a respected senior leader at a multi-billion dollar luxury brand, I couldn't just walk away.
-I had to initiate an orderly transition which involved having conversations with several executives who happened to be quite intrigued by my decision to depart from a promising career path.
+As a respected senior leader at a multi-billion-dollar luxury brand, I couldn’t simply walk out.
+I had to orchestrate an orderly transition.
+This entailed speaking with several of the top executives who were understandably intrigued by my choice to step away from a promising career path.

-As intelligent and ambitious of an individual as I was, how could anyone think that I would just sit and do nothing?
-Yes, I was going to travel around Europe but would also use that time to explore creative passions and entrepreneurial pursuits.
-I wasn’t an heiress nor was my partner funding my lifestyle.
-And I wasn't going to simply frolic through the EU and have nothing to show for it.
+For someone as driven and capable as I was, how could anyone imagine I would simply sit still?
+Yes, I planned to wander through Europe, but I also intended to use that time to explore creative pursuits and experiment with entrepreneurial ideas.
+I wasn’t an heiress, nor was my partner underwriting my life.
+And I certainly wasn’t going to drift across the continent and return with nothing to show for it.

-I worked sipping Vinho Verde in Lisbon's wine country and in between hikes up and down the Picos de Europa in Northern Spain.
-I ate and worked my way through Tuscany — from Bradi Toscanis in Chianciano Terme to Osteria del Merlo in Cetona.
-I worked after a spa day at Les Bains but before strolling the Jardin Majorelle in Marrekesh.
-I worked on the coast of Essaouira and after negotiating with Moroccan rug vendors in Imlil, a small village in the chilly Atlas Mountains.
+I worked while sipping Vinho Verde in the wine country of Lisbon, and between hikes through the Picos de Europa in Northern Spain.
+I worked my way across Tuscany—between Bradi Toscanis in Chianciano Terme and leisurely meals at Osteria del Merlo in Cetona.
+I opened my laptop after a spa day at Les Bains and before strolling the Jardin Majorelle in Marrakech.
+I worked on the windswept coast of Essaouira, and after negotiating with rug vendors in Imlil, a quiet village in the cool Atlas Mountains.

-I spent a whole month working in South Africa.
-I found pockets of time between afternoon tea at Mount Nelson in Cape Town, luxury safaris at the Cheetah Ridge and lunch under a canopy of trees at Vergelegen Wine Estate in Somerset West.
-I even squeezed in a bit of work before Christmas Eve drinks with family and friends at the Park Hyatt Lounge in Saigon.
+I spent a full month working in South Africa.
+There were pockets of time carved between afternoon tea at Mount Nelson in Cape Town, luxury safaris at Cheetah Ridge, and long lunches under the trees at Vergelegen Wine Estate in Somerset West.
+I even squeezed in a bit of work before Christmas Eve drinks with family and friends in the Park Hyatt Lounge in Saigon.

 How I embraced leisure

-It's funny how it takes hardship or upheaval to force us to accept the authentic aspects of ourselves.
-For an entire year I did absolutely nothing — at least nothing that could be categorized as hard work.
-I used the pandemic as an opportunity to finally become a lady of leisure.
-More than anything I want to seek and share knowledge, so during quarantine I spent most of my days reading, writing and nurturing my philosophical interests.
+It is interesting how upheaval often forces us to acknowledge the truths we avoid about our authentic selves.
+For an entire year, I did absolutely nothing that could be described as “hard work.”
+I treated the pandemic as permission to finally become a lady of leisure.
+And in that silent season, I devoted my time to what I loved most: reading, writing, and nurturing my aesthetic and philosophical interests.

-As the world turned back on, I considered relaunching old businesses or starting new ventures.
-I even entertained conversations with brands in need of an ambitious leader.
-Yet I was at a crossroads.
-Do I remain content in my little Garden of Eden and focus on how to maintain this paradise?
-Or do I bite from the forbidden fruit and launch myself back into a world driven primarily by the pursuit of money, status and power?
+As the world reopened, I considered relaunching old ventures or creating new ones.
+I even entertained conversations with brands seeking a capable, driven leader.
+But I found myself at a crossroads.
+Do I stay within my own Garden of Eden and focus on sustaining this small paradise?
+Or do I bite into the metaphorical forbidden fruit and return to a world primarily driven by the pursuit of money, status, and power?

-I created Viveura as a means of personally exploring the idea of leisure and the art of living well.
-As an amateur philosopher I have a theory about the universal desires that drive us all: freedom, fulfillment and fortune.
-Most of us focus on one aspect of this triad without realizing that self-actualization comes from balancing all three.
+Viveura emerged from that question.
+It became my way of exploring pleasure, leisure, and the art of living well.
+As an amateur philosopher, I developed a theory about the universal desires that shape our lives: freedom, fulfillment, and fortune.
+Most people concentrate on just one, unaware that true self-actualization comes from the delicate balance of all three.

 The philosophy of leisure

-In the tarot playing card deck, the Queen of Pentacles is an archetype that most embodies my idea of a lady of leisure.
-This particular Queen is confident, self-aware, generous, sensible and successful.
-She is a master manifestor of prosperity and luxury, yet her approach to creating abundance is notably different than the other powerful (trump and court) characters in the deck.
+In the tarot, the Queen of Pentacles is the archetype that most embodies my vision of a lady of leisure.
+She is confident, discerning, sensible, and successful.
+She manifests prosperity with ease, yet her approach to abundance differs from the more forceful energies represented by other court and trump cards.

 As the ancient patron of pleasure, the philosophy of Epicurus, as distilled in The Art of Happiness, is a comprehensive source of wisdom on how to live well.